bowens8/Recipeo/README.md

 The category is guessed automatically — spices/blends always land in Spices & Seasonings (using the flag already set on the Spices tab), everything else is guessed from the ingredient's name.
 If a guess is wrong, set **Grocery aisle** on that ingredient's edit screen to override it permanently.
+The detailed data importer (see below) can also set this directly via a `grocery_aisle` line, which takes priority over the automatic guess — the prompt built into that importer already asks for it.

 ## Custom units (e.g. cloves ↔ bulbs)